The Victorian Turkish Baths Project logo

 By the end of 1860, at least two further establishments had opened in London, and in 1896 there were 36.

-Altogether, more than one hundred are known to have opened since 1860 though, today, only four remain, none of which is Victorian.
+Altogether, more than one hundred are known to have opened since 1860 though, in August 2016, only four remain, none of which is Victorian.

-Throughout the British Isles as a whole, over 600 Turkish baths have been identified, of which only 21 remain, seven of which are Victorian.
+Throughout the British Isles as a whole, over 600 Turkish baths have been identified, of which only twelve remain in August 2016, five of which are Victorian.

 By any standards, the achievement of the committees was remarkable.
 At least 35 Turkish baths were built by their members for public use.